 Being able to turn audio and video into text quickly and accurately is a powerful tool for all kinds of professionals and content creators.
-Whether it's to document meetings, turn webinars into blog posts, add captions to videos, or analyze interviews, transcription saves time and unlocks new ways to use your content.
+Whether you want to document meetings, turn webinars into blog posts, add subtitles to videos, or analyze interviews, transcription saves you time and opens up new ways to use your content.

-This article details the main ways to transcribe your audio or video files using Tess.
+This article explains the main ways to transcribe your audio or video files using Tess.

-The most straightforward way to get a transcription in Tess AI is through the specific area in AI Copilot.
+The most straightforward way to transcribe in Tess AI is through the specific area in Agent Studio: Transcription Generator.
 This feature is perfect if you're looking for something simple and fast, without needing to set up complicated prompts.

 How to Access and Use:

-On the left side menu of the Tess AI platform, find and click on AI Copilot.
+On the left sidebar of the Tess AI platform, go to Agent Studio.

-The transcription interface is split in two sides:
+The transcription interface is split into two sides:

 Left Side: Area to upload your audio or video file.

-Right Side: Here’s where the transcribed text shows up.
+Right Side: Where the transcribed text will show up.

-Click "Choose file" on the left section and pick your audio or video file from your computer.
+Click on "Choose file" on the left section and pick the audio or video file from your computer.

 Supported Formats: Tess supports a bunch of formats, like MP3, MP4, MPEG, MPGA, M4A, and more.
 You can click the info icon (a circled "i") to see the full list.

-File Size Limit: Your file can’t be bigger than 200 MB.
+Size Limit: The file can't be over 200 MB.

-After uploading your file, hit the "Tess generate for me" button.
+After you've uploaded the file, just hit the "Tess do it for me" button.

-Wait for it to process.
-The time depends on your file size.
+Wait for processing.
+The time will depend on your file size.

 The transcribed text will show up on the right section of the screen.